Siosifa Talakai

+He has played representative football for New South Wales in the State of Origin series and Tonga at international level.

 He previously played for the South Sydney Rabbitohs in the National Rugby League.

 Background

 Talakai was born in Sydney, New South Wales, Australia.
-He is of Tongan,and Niuean descent.
+He is of Tongan and Niuean descent.

 He played his junior rugby league for the Mascot Jets, before being signed by the South Sydney Rabbitohs.

 Playing career

 Early career

 In 2015 and 2016, Talakai played for the South Sydney Rabbitohs' NYC team.

 2016

 On 7 May, Talakai played for the Junior Kiwis against the Junior Kangaroos.
 In round 13 of the 2016 NRL season, he made his NRL debut for South Sydney against the Gold Coast Titans, scoring a try with his first touch.
 He was contracted to South Sydney until the end of 2016.

 2017

 Talakai was hampered by a knee injury during the 2017 season limiting him to only 8 appearances for the entire season.

 2018

 Talakai departed Souths mid season in 2018 to sign a contract to join the Penrith Panthers.
 Talakai was unable to break into the first grade team and spent the remainder of the year playing for Penrith's Intrust Super Premiership NSW side.